FLASH SALES: discover new special offers every week!

 How to pair a Melia azedarach?

-pairing Melia azedarach
+associating Melia azedarach

 Anecdotes

-• Symbol of Resilience: The Neem Tree is often planted in urban areas for its ability to withstand pollution.
+• Symbol of Resilience: The Neem tree is often planted in urban areas for its ability to withstand pollution.
 Its endurance in harsh conditions makes it a symbol of resilience and a popular choice for urban landscaping.

-• Natural Insecticide: The fruits and leaves of the Neem Tree are known for their natural insecticidal properties.
+• Natural Insecticide: The fruits and leaves of the Neem tree are known for their natural insecticidal properties.
 They have been used in many cultures to protect crops and homes from harmful insects, highlighting the importance of this tree in traditional agricultural practices.

 Frequently asked questions